gajus/redux-immutable-examples/README.md

 * How to make a selector using Immutable data.
 * How to use middleware.
 * How to use [react-hot-reload](https://github.com/gaearon/react-hot-loader).
+* How to structure app using [Canonical Reducer Composition](https://github.com/gajus/canonical-reducer-composition).

 To launch the app: